MocaLib2 Documentation

 Enable modules

-After importing, open Tools → MocaLib → Module Settings from the Unity menu bar.
-This opens a MocaLibConfig asset (created automatically if it doesn't exist) where you can toggle each module on or off.
+After importing, open Tools → MocaLib2 → Module Settings from the Unity menu bar.
+This opens a MocaLib2Config asset (created automatically if it doesn't exist) where you can toggle each module on or off.
 Scripting Define Symbols are updated automatically whenever you change a setting — no manual editing of Player Settings required.

-To create a module config asset in Assets/Titipi/MocaLib/, use the corresponding Tools → MocaLib → Create <Module> Config menu item.
+To create a module config asset in Assets/_MocaLib2Configs/, use the corresponding Tools → MocaLib2 → Create <Module> Config menu item.
+The folder is created automatically if it doesn't exist.
 If the asset already exists it is selected and highlighted instead of recreated.

 Firebase dependency.